 Into the final weeks of 2020, RCA’s tracking of global commercial real estate activity shows that the Americas region has been worst affected by the Covid-19 pandemic in the year so far.

-Market liquidity fell in 111 of 155 global commercial real estate markets in the second quarter of 2020, according to the midyear update of the RCA Capital Liquidity Scores.
+Market liquidity fell in 118 of 155 global commercial real estate markets in the third quarter of 2020, a widening swathe of liquidity declines than seen in the second quarter of the year, according to the latest update of the RCA Capital Liquidity Scores.

 The global rate of commercial property price growth waned in the third quarter of 2020 as transaction activity continued to stumble amid the worldwide health crisis, the latest RCA CPPI Global Cities report shows.

 Dallas sits atop U.S. leader board for commercial property deal volume in the first nine months of 2020.
 Normally Manhattan would occupy the #1 position.
 Los Angeles has sometimes taken the top spot for shorter periods during times of market disruption in Manhattan, but Dallas has never topped the rankings for an extended period until 2020.